 Local authorities have a duty to offer direct payments to eligible people who are willing and able to manage them, either with or without assistance.

 In England and Wales, a recipient of a direct payment must be at least 16 years old, and be a disabled person (this includes a person with dementia), a carer, or someone with parental responsibility for a disabled child.
-They must have been assessed as having eligible community care needs or eligible carer needs (see 'Personal budgets for carers' below).
+They must have been assessed as having eligible community care needs or eligible carer needs (see 'Personal budgets for carers').

 Appointing a 'suitable person'